shubham1o1/Complete_JS_course/4-DOM-pig-game/README.md

 ## Events and Event Handling:

-- **Events**: Notifications that are sent to notify the code that something happended on the webpage.
+- **Events**: Notifications that are sent to notify the code that something happened on the webpage.
 - Events are triggerred by things like clicking a button, resizing a window, scrolling down or pressing a key
 - **Event Listener**: A function that performs an action based on a certain event.
 It waits for a specific event to happen.
 - Action may be responses such as showing animation, pop up window, so on.